-Creating an inventory of your belongings may seem like a hassle, but it is crucial when it comes to saving you time and money when filing an insurance claim.
+Creating a home inventory may seem like a hassle, but it's crucial when it comes to saving you time and money when filing a home insurance claim.

 Before creating a home inventory, there are a number of tips to keep in mind that will simplify the process and help you create a more effective list:

 The sooner you create your home inventory list, the better.
 The longer you wait to catalogue your belongings, the more work you will have to do later on to catch up.

 Getting ahead of your inventory list will ensure you are prepared in the event you have to file a claim.

 And videos.
 Photographs are a fast and effective way to digitally create an inventory of your valuables.